 Manual With Match Needle Meter

 This is the sweet spot for me.
-In late 60s through to the 70s, TTL (through the lens) meters were common on SLRs.
-While the meter didn’t directly change settings for you, it was super easy to tell the ideal exposure from a glance.
-From there you could set everything up yourself.
+In late 60s through to the 70s, match needle meters were common on SLRs.
+While the meter didn’t directly change settings for you, it was super easy to tell the ideal exposure based on a needle in the viewfinder.
+Match your camera settings to the needle and you know your shot is correctly exposed.
 It’s a simple and visual way to adjust things, but you still have 100% control.

 Manual